mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

   That said, we recognize that there is still more work to be done here, given the number of requests we've gotten to better solve this problem.
 - **Components (1.6x):** We'll keep adding new components to the library as long as you continue to appreciate them this much!
   - Component quality (1.0x): You know that we set the bar very high for the quality of our components.
-    That can be challenge as we continue to grow, because we expect nothing but the best from our team.
+    That can be challenging as we continue to grow, because we expect nothing but the best from our team.
     Thankfully, this result shows that our new members have done an excellent job maintaining our standards.
-- **Time (1.4x):** This is an interesting one, because it's not an issue that we specifically addressed.
+- **Time (1.4x):** This is an interesting one because it's not an issue that we specifically addressed.
   Could this just be a result of the growing pressure in the market to build faster?
 Or because we somehow made this value proposition more noticeable?
 It could also be related to the next item.
 - **Developer experience (1.1x):**
   - Consistency (1.75x): We didn’t work on this dimension, and yet it grew.